John Henry (spy)

 John Henry (c.
 1776 – 1853) was a spy and adventurer of mysterious origins.
-He sold documents called the Henry Papers to the United States suggesting treason by Federalists on the eve of the War of 1812 with Great Britain.
-The Henry Papers helped build outrage against Britain which led to the United States declaring war in June 1812.
+He sold documents called the Henry letters to the United States suggesting treason by Federalists on the eve of the War of 1812 with Great Britain.
+The Henry letters helped build outrage against Britain which led to the United States declaring war in June 1812.

 Early life

 It is reputed that Henry was born to a well to do family in Dublin, Ireland, probably in the 1770s.
 (One source states his age in 1812 was 36 indicating he was born about 1776.)

 As a younger son, Henry was not entitled to an inheritance and, about 1790, left for the United States to join an elderly uncle named Daniel McCormick, Esq. in New York.
 (Some sources say his name was McGillivary, others Keane.)

 Henry was described as being 5 feet 9 inches tall, blonde and "very handsome".

 Henry came to Philadelphia about 1793 and edited a newspaper, Brown's Philadelphia Gazette.